hsu0602/Motion-Planner/README.md

     pip install pygame
    ```

-2. Download the [exe file](https://github.com/hsu0602/Motion-Planner/blob/master/Motion%20Planner.exe) and install it to whatever you want
+2. Download the [exe file](https://github.com/hsu0602/Motion-Planner/blob/master/Motion%20Planner.exe) and install it to whatever you want (Suggest : create a folder called "Motion Planner")

 3. Change to the directory installed, click **run.bat** to run the planner